RobotLocomotion/pytorch-dense-correspondence/doc/model_zoo.md

 Models

   1. [Caterpillar](https://data.csail.mit.edu/labelfusion/pdccompressed/trained_models/stable/caterpillar_standard_params_3.tar.gz) -- note that this network was trained with M_background = 2.0 and M_masked = 0.5, this means there is a larger contrastive loss with the background than there is with the rest of the object.
-While we didn't find this to improve quantitative visualizations, it can improve qualitative visualizations of the descriptor space.
+While we didn't find this to improve quantitative metrics, it can improve qualitative visualizations of the descriptor space.
   2. [Shoes Class Consistent](https://data.csail.mit.edu/labelfusion/pdccompressed/trained_models/stable/shoes_consistent_M_background_0.500_3.tar.gz)
   3. [Hats Class Consistent](https://data.csail.mit.edu/labelfusion/pdccompressed/trained_models/stable/hats_consistent_M_background_0.500_3.tar.gz)